 - Continuant sounds are also called “long and loud” sounds.
 Letters making these sounds are: F, L, M, N, Q, R, S, V, W, X, Y, and Z. Hold these sounds out for two full seconds.

 5. Easier and Harder SoundsThe continuant (long and loud) sounds – F, L, M, N, Q, R, S, V, W, X, Y, and Z – are easier for children to hear than the stop (quick and quiet) sounds.
 NOTE: A lot of children get confused because the lower-case letters b and d look so similar.
-As you start using phoneme cards (with individual letters) in the Phonemic Awareness games, we strongly recommend that you not show the d card until much later.
+As you start using phoneme cards (with individual letters) in the Phonological/Phonemic Awareness games, we strongly recommend that you not show the d card until much later.
 Let the child develop a deep familiarity with the letter b; until then, you can reference d as simply “not b.”
 It is much better to simply separate out the introduction of these two letters. ↑ Top

 6. Sound Pronunciation ChartPrint out this sound pronunciation chart to use as a reference when teaching your child.
 It will remind you of the proper pronunciations of the letter sounds. ↑ Top

 7. SummaryWatch this short video for a refresher on the letter pronunciations!

 8. Letter Sounds with KidsIf you are careful to model the correct phoneme pronunciations for your children, they will absorb that knowledge and have a head start on being able to sound out words.
-As your child nears the end of our Phonemic Awareness curriculum, quiz her occasionally on the letter sounds, as in this video below.
+As your child nears the end of our Phonological/Phonemic Awareness curriculum, quiz her occasionally on the letter sounds, as in this video below.

 Leave a Reply